devinbost/pulsar_workshop/Run.Demos.md

 # 3. Raw Input Data Sets

-For many of the scenarios included this repository, instead of letting random messages being published/produced/sent to a topic, the "producer" client application reads data from some standard datasets (normally in .csv format) that have realistic data sources.
+For many of the demos included this repository, instead of letting random messages being published/produced/sent to a topic, the "producer" client application reads data from some standard datasets (normally in .csv format) that have realistic data sources.
 The sections below list these data sources.

 These raw dataset files are placed under the folder [**_raw_data_src**](./_raw_data_src).